gclear96/talos-proxmox-platform/README.md

 ## App prerequisites and follow-ups

-- MetalLB: `clusters/homelab/bootstrap/metallb-address-pool.yaml` contains a default pool; adjust if needed.
+- MetalLB: IP pools and advertisements are configured in `clusters/homelab/values/metallb.yaml`.
 - Longhorn: requires node prerequisites (iSCSI, kernel modules, and Talos extensions).
 - Vault: configure storage backend and unseal strategy; defaults are not production-ready.
 - Authentik: set up database, email, and ingress settings before exposing it.